 No single piece of evidence is usually enough to prove discrimination.
 On the other hand, there is no “magic” amount or type of evidence that you must have to prove discrimination.

 A company can almost always come up with some reason for the action that it took.
 Once an employer offers this reason you will have to offer additional evidence of discrimination.
-If the employer cannot offer a legitimate reason for your termination, the presumption remains and you have proven a case of discrimination.
+If the employer cannot offer a legitimate reason for your termination, you may you have proven a case of discrimination.
 However, don’t count on this happening.
 You may think, “My employer can never come up with a good reason for firing me!”
 Recall, however, that your employer doesn’t need a “good” reason, just any reason besides your protected status.
 The vast majority of employers can do this.

 Assuming that your employer can offer any explanation at all for terminating your employment, you must next consider whether you can prove that the reason is just a pretext, a cover-up for discrimination.
 You may be able to prove that the employer’s stated reason is just a cover-up or pretext for discrimination if you can prove any of the following: